fastats/learning/performance/2017_06_performance_basics/readme.md

 ### Matrix-Matrix Multiplication (MMM)

-Matrix-matrix multiplication is one of the main building blocks of linear algebra, and is described by
+Matrix-matrix multiplication (MMM) is one of the main building blocks of linear algebra, and is described by

 ```
-A = BC
+C[i,k] = A[i,j] * B[j,k]
 ```

 where `A`, `B` and `C` are matrices.
+(Apologies for the rubbish notation, but Github [continue to refuse to implement equations](https://github.com/github/markup/issues/897).

+If you are unfamiliar with MMM, [Andrew Ng's Coursera course is excellent](https://www.coursera.org/learn/machine-learning/supplement/l0myT/matrix-matrix-multiplication).

+It is worth spending time becoming familiar with the algorithm, as it is one of the fundamental building blocks of all of linear algebra, and will be re-visited throughout this series.

 ### Naive MMM